-When it comes to helping revenue teams, the term “enablement” usually comes to mind.
+When it comes to helping revenue teams, the term “sales enablement” usually comes to mind.
 Enabling a sales or support team to work better sounds great.
-But there’s a giant disconnect – while the concept of “enablement” is more relevant than ever, the term itself has become associated with an antiquated methodology.
+But there’s a giant disconnect – while the concept of “sales enablement” is more relevant than ever, the term itself has become associated with an antiquated methodology.

 At Guru, we believe in empowering teams, not just “enabling” them.
 What’s the difference between enablement and empowerment?
 Isn’t this just a bunch of marketing jargon?
 Not really – words are important.
 They mean things.
 Well, not enablement, since it technically isn’t a real word, but you get the picture.

 To enable someone is to give them the tools and content they need and send them on their way.
 It means a team like marketing throwing a new video or one sheet over the fence to sales and saying, “Have at it, I’ve done my part.”
 The practice of “sales enablement” operates on the assumption that the world is static and never changing.
 The content thrown over the fence will only work as long as circumstances never change.

 To empower someone is to give them those assets and to explain why and how they should be used – in what context, for which use case, and during which part of the buyer’s journey.
 It’s an evolving and ongoing process that ensures consistency and confidence across your organization, leading to higher win rates, increased deal sizes, and shorter sales cycles.
 Empowerment is outcome-oriented.
 Empowerment makes people the best versions of themselves.